Disneyland Paris Itinerary: 2 Parks in 1 Day

 Simon with Halloween decorations in Frontierland in Disneyland Park Paris

-It also has by far the most dining and shopping options as well as character photo opportunities.
+Disneyland Park has the most dining, shopping, and character photo opportunities.

-Entrance to Walt Disney Studios Park in Paris
+Inside World Premiere, the entrance to Walt Disney Studios Park in Disneyland Paris.

 Back to Contents